-- 1. recorded recognition by colleagues and professional peers; - 2. publishing in refereed and recognized professional journals and presses; - 3. invited publications, performances or exhibitions; - 4. reviews of performances, books, exhibitions, compositions, applied research; - 5. successful grant applications which clearly relate to scholarly/creative activities (as described above); - 6. awards based on professional expertise.
+- 1. recorded recognition by colleagues and professional peers; - 2. publishing in refereed and recognized professional journals and presses; - 3. invited publications, performances, or exhibitions; - 4. reviews of performances, books, exhibitions, compositions, applied research; - 5. successful grant applications which clearly relate to scholarly/creative activities (as described above); - 6. awards based on professional expertise.

 If sufficient documentation is not available to assist the reviewing body in assessing the quality of scholarly/creative activities, then outside experts in the candidate's field may be consulted.
+A typical manifestation of this is that excellence in site-specific creative work can be assessed by peer or external review.
 These outside experts will be selected only after previous consultation with the candidate and appropriate disciplinary faculty.